timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/design-schema.md

 );
 ```

-This will create a regular PostgreSQL table with all the columns needed to ingest candlestick data records.
+This creates a regular PostgreSQL table with all the columns needed to ingest candlestick data records.

 # Create hypertable

-In order to use TimescaleDB features, you will need to enable TimescaleDB and create a hypertable from `stocks_intraday` table.
+To use TimescaleDB features, you need to enable TimescaleDB, and create a hypertable from the `stocks_intraday` table.

 **Enable TimescaleDB extension:**
 ```sql